itzpere/stamp-forge/README.md

 - Export models as STL files for 3D printing
 - Browse the SVG gallery to quickly select designs

+## Camera Controls

+The application provides several ways to view your stamp:

+- **Orbit Controls**: Click and drag to rotate the view
+- **Top View**: View the stamp from directly above (perpendicular to the stamp face)
+- **Side View**: View the stamp from the side to check height and positioning
+- The camera starts in a rotated view (180 degrees) for better model visualization

+## UI Sections

+The application is divided into several control sections:

+### Design Section
+- Upload SVG designs
+- Scale your design
+- Position your design on the base
+- Toggle automatic Y-offset

+### Base Section
+- Choose from different base designs
+- Rotate the base along X, Y, and Z axes

+### Options Section
+- Download STL files
+- Access to camera view controls (Top and Side views)
+- Configuration options

 ## Installation

 1. Clone the repository: